-Glen and Levone Butts (plaintiff) were visiting their good friends, Lloyd and Georgia Weisz (defendants) when Glen took a deadly fall down a basement stairwell.
+Glen and Levone Butts (plaintiff) were visiting their good friends Lloyd and Georgia Weisz (defendants) when 84-year-old Glen took a deadly fall down a basement stairwell.
 No one saw him fall.
-The stairwell was dimly lit and had a single dangerous step, but Glen had navigated it many times in the hours before he fell.
+The stairwell was dimly lit and had a single dangerous step.
+Although it was the first time the Buttses had ever visited the house, they had been there for several hours, and Glen had navigated the dangerous step successfully numerous times before he fell.
 Levone sued the Weiszes for negligence and retained an expert prepared to testify that the dim lighting and dangerous step caused Glen’s fall.
 The court excluded that testimony as lacking the necessary basis for expert opinions under Federal Rule of Evidence 702 and allowed the expert to opine only that a single dangerous step might cause a person to trip and fall.
-The Weiszes requested summary judgment, arguing that there was no evidence showing that the single step or dim lighting caused Glen’s fall.
-The trial court granted summary judgment and dismissed the case for lack of causation.
+The Weiszes requested summary judgment, arguing no evidence showed the single step or dim lighting caused Glen’s fall.
+The trial court granted summary judgment for the Weiszes and dismissed the case for lack of causation.
 Levone appealed.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 553,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.